slatekit/kiit-site/src/hugo/slatekit-v3/content/info/contact.md

 # Support
 We prioritize issues/tickets so they fall into one of the release schedules listed above ( e.g. hot-fixes, patches, minor features, major upgrades).
-However, we may open up some type of premium/paid service expedited features, enhancements and or fixes.
-This is still TBD(to be determined).
-Please contact us for more info if you are interested in premium support.
 {{% break %}}

 # Discuss
-Join our discuss Slate Kit, ask questions on our {{% sk-contact-gitter %}} channel.
-Please note, we may not be available to respond back immediately, but we will review the channel and respond as soon as we can.
-{{% break %}}

-# Calls
-In the near future, a short and free 1-2 hour conference call will be scheduled **after work hours** on a date/time ( to be determined ) for anyone who is interested in using Slate Kit.
-You can use this opportunity to talk to us live and ask questions.
-The schedule / details will be posted here and on our gitter channel ( check back soon ).
+Please post any questions, notes, issues or feature requests in {{% sk-contact-git %}}.
 {{% break %}}